Yakuza: Like a Dragon Details More Money-Making Options

 Kasuga and Eri meet when he finds her collapsed in the city, and after recovering she tells him how the company, which she inherited from her father, has reached its current state.
 She has decided to shut it down, but Kasuga decides to help save it.
 The company management part of the game sees Kasuga managing numerous elements of the company, including hiring personnel, purchasing new properties, and undertaking business activities.
 Sales can vary greatly based on the attributes of the properties and staff.

-At certain times, shareholder meetings will be held, where players will need to get shareholders on their side by answering questions and refuting their proposals in a battle-style mini-game.
+According to a review on Bitcoin Evolution Test, at certain times, shareholder meetings will be held, where players will need to get shareholders on their side by answering questions and refuting their proposals in a battle-style mini-game.
 These take place in real time, with speech bubbles expressing the complaints of the shareholders.
 For the rebuttal, employees have three attributes that can be used to help destroy those speech bubbles.
 Players will be able to choose which staff members attack the complaining shareholders, trying to destroy the bubbles to stun them and then to reduce their HP to 0.
 Kasuga has a gauge that accumulates over the meeting and when full he can use his extreme apology skill to calm down the shareholders, who get more animated as the meeting progresses.
 Defeating all of the shareholders or having a 50% approval rating at the end of the time limit will clear the meeting.

 After the meeting ends, Kasuga can acquire extra money to use himself, based on how well the shareholder meeting goes.
 However, money raised through business and fundraising activities can only be used within the business.
 As Kasuga undertakes meetings and other activities, the company’s stock price and rankings will rise or fall.